influxdata/docs-v2/content/v2.0/visualize-data/variables/variable-types.md

 In the current version of InfluxDB v2.0 alpha, only [query-populated variables](#query) are available.
 {{% /note %}}

-Variable types determine how the list of possible values is populated.
+Variable types determine how a variable's list of possible values is populated.

 ## Query
-Variable values are populated using the results of a Flux query.
+Variable values are populated using the `_value` column of a Flux query.
-All values in the `_value` column are possible values for the variable.

 ##### Variable query example
 ```js